venice-v5/venice-program-table/docs/sdk-internals.md

       - zero padding to `align8`
 - Padding
   - Padding is zero-filled; readers must rely on computed offsets rather than scanning for zeros
-- MSRV note
-  - Prefer using `Vec::resize(bytes.len() + padding, 0)` for padding to avoid depending on newer iterator helpers across toolchains

 ## Error model